Lecture 03: Exploring and visualising data

 You combine these with + to build a plot layer by layer.
 As you get more comfortable, you can add scales, facets, and themes to refine the result.

-Let’s build a scatterplot of penguin flipper length vs. body mass using the palmerpenguins dataset.
+We will build a scatterplot of penguin flipper length vs body mass, step by step.

 library(ggplot2)